jakeharding/repo-health/docs/metrics/PullRequests.md

 ###More ideas
  - organizational prs
- - prs from outside maintainers
+ - numbers prs from outside maintainers
+ - total number of comments